spottsmorpheus/openLDAPidsource/README.md

 https://github.com/osixia/docker-openldap
 https://github.com/osixia/docker-phpLDAPadmin

-To use this identity Source you requere a Linux host with docker and docker-compose installed
+To use this identity Source you require a Linux host with docker and docker-compose installed

 Create a folder named ldap and copy the folder tree from this repo